 We left the best part for last: you can create your own drawing!
 Yep, that’s right – draw whatever you want on a piece of paper, take a picture of it using the in-app camera feature and start coloring.
 It’s that easy; and really fun.

-72 colors to choose from sounds like a lot and you’ll probably think we’re crazy for saying this, but the color range is somewhat limited.
+72 colours to choose from sounds like a lot and you’ll probably think we’re crazy for saying this, but the colour range is somewhat limited.
 You’ll find a pretty blue and you’ll wish you could turn it a shade darker, or lighter, or greener, or whatever.
-There’s no way of doing that – you’ll just have to make do with the colors on hand.
-Unless you’re willing to pay for the “500+ images, mandalas and colors”.
-Then you’ll probably never have to wish for another color again.
+There’s no way of doing that – you’ll just have to make do with the colours on hand.
+Unless you’re willing to pay for the “500+ images, mandalas and colours”.
+Then you’ll probably never have to wish for another colour again.

 A little too pricy

 About that: Colorfy Plus, the app’s paid version, is a tad pricy.
-On the other hand, you can have a do over with the drawings available to you, as many a time as you want to.
+On the other hand, you can have a do-over with the drawings available to you, as many a time as you want to.
 If the price really doesn’t do it for you, you could give another similar app a try.
-We found Colorfly to be a good alternative: it’s totally free, easy to use, with pretty designs and a bunch of colors.
+We found Colorfly to be a good alternative: it’s totally free, easy to use, with pretty designs and a bunch of colours.

-Not as much of a con as it is something that could come in handy: a color picker.
-The app does remember the last three colors you have used when coloring and you can go back and forth between them easily.
-But if you’re using more than three colors you might have a hard time remembering which colors you’ve used a few strokes ago.
+Not as much of a con as it is something that could come in handy: a colour picker.
+The app does remember the last three colours you have used when colouring and you can go back and forth between them easily.
+But if you’re using more than three colours you might have a hard time remembering which colours you’ve used a few strokes ago.

-Colorfy is a nice and engaging coloring app.
-Its high quality templates and looks overall, user-friendly UI, not to mention the great variety of both drawings and colors make it stand out.
+Colorfy is a nice and engaging colouring app.
+Its high-quality templates and looks overall, user-friendly UI, not to mention the great variety of both drawings and colours make it stand out.
 It’s easy to see why it got voted Editor’s Choice.